 On March 25, 2022, Plaintiff Odette R. Batis filed a Class Action Complaint against the Company, alleging that the Company used the purported class members' names and personas to promote paid subscriptions to the Company's Hoovers product website without consent, in violation of the California right of publicity statute, California common law prohibiting misappropriation of a name or likeness and California's Unfair Competition Law.
 On June 30, 2022, the Company filed a motion to dismiss the Complaint pursuant to California's anti-SLAPP statute.
 On February 10, 2023, the District Court denied the motion to dismiss.
 The decision was subject to an automatic right of appeal, and the Company has appealed the matter to the Ninth Circuit.
-The Company filed its opening brief on appeal and is awaiting the opposition brief.
+Appellate briefing is now complete and no oral argument has yet been set.
 All discovery in the District Court is stayed until the appeal is decided.